abdulrahmanazab/docker-training-neic/README.md

-# Containers Tutorial Abel course 2018
+# Containers Tutorial PRACEDays 2018

 The training infrastructure is offered by [cPouta](https://research.csc.fi/cpouta) at CSC, Finland.